 Joe Pitts’ Musical Bar was located in his “hostelry,” the Pitts Hotel.
 Joe Pitts’ and Watts’ Zanzibar were mentioned in the August 24, 1946 issue of Billboard.

 Ray Bryant and [Benny] Golson played regularly in late 1946 with bassist Gordon “Bass” Ashford.
 They performed one night a week at Joe Pitt’s Musical Bar, and weekends at the Caravan Republican Club, for as long as six months at a stretch.

-In his autobiography, “I Walked with Giants,” Jimmy Heath lovingly recalled the jam sessions in his parents’ basement that would attract the likes of Dizzy Gillespie and John Coltrane.
+In his autobiography, “I Walked with Giants,” Jimmy Heath lovingly recalled the jam sessions in his parents’ basement that attracted the likes of Dizzy Gillespie, Charlie Parker and John Coltrane.

 Benny Golson recounted:

 Enough cannot be said about Mr. and Mrs. Heath, his mother and father, who continuously put up with all of us who used to come to their home in South Philadelphia, remove all of the furniture in the living and dining room, then begin our rehearsal.
 No matter what we did, how much noise (music) we made or how late we did it, they were always our champions.
 It was their support that, in part, enabled us to grow.
 And grow we did.